nikhil-atharv/Equilibrium-Earth-Take-Home-Task/open-source-python/README.md

 **eq_open_source_python.ipynb** file contains complete pipeline from accessing the data to final zonal statistics and exporting the results in python:

 **Method employed for Resampling the 10m resolution sentinel - 2 L2A to 1m resolution**
+1. Only four bands (B02, B03, B04, B08) are used as inpits for analysis to limit computation load on resampling
-1. We have used function from rioxarray backed by rasterio:
+2. We have used function from rioxarray backed by rasterio:

       Resampled = xarray.DataArray.rio.reproject(
                                                    crs = 'EPSG:32644',